Frequently asked questions for Azure Information Protection

 Global administrators for an Office 365 tenant or Azure AD tenant can obviously run all administrative tasks for Azure Information Protection.
 However, if you want to assign administrative permissions to other users, you have the following options:

-Information Protection Administrator (currently in preview): This Azure Active Directory administrator role lets an administrator configure all aspects of Azure Information Protection but not other services.
+Information Protection Administrator: This Azure Active Directory administrator role lets an administrator configure all aspects of Azure Information Protection but not other services.
 An administrator with this role can activate and deactivate the Azure Rights Management protection service, configure protection settings and labels, and configure the Azure Information Protection policy.
-In addition, an administrator with this role can run all the PowerShell cmdlets from the AADRM module.
+In addition, an administrator with this role can run all the PowerShell cmdlets for the Azure Information Protection client and from the AADRM module.

 To assign a user to this administrative role, see Assign a user to administrator roles in Azure Active Directory.